chengevo/chengevo.github.io/content/post/life-time-in-Rust.md

 }
 ```

-This example teaches us that when assigning generic lifetime to parameters and return values, we should thing about which value the returned reference refers to.
-In `before_delimiter`, the returned reference and the paramerter `s` should points to the same value in the memory, so that they should have the same lifetime.
-With that in mind, that's look at another example.
+This example teaches us that when assigning generic lifetimes to parameters and return values, we should think about which value the returned reference refers to.
+In `before_delimiter`, the returned reference and the parameter `s` should point to the same value in  memory, which means they should share the same lifetime.
+With that in mind, let's look at another example.

-## <span class="section-num">7</span> A reference to a reference {#a-reference-to-a-reference}
+## A reference to a reference {#a-reference-to-a-reference}

 ```rust
 // ERROR, require lifetime annotation